ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_corporate.md

 - do expositions and organze events to show how the OurTown/OurHub model works.

-> TODO: (jonathan) what is name of org here in ZNZ, need more info here, check with Ali/Nuru, what is there already, is it realistic to automate this
+> TODO: (jonathan) Check with Ali and Nuru if there is a pre-existing company in Zanzibar which is able to give out corporate licenses and how we might work with them.
+If not, describe how we might approach creating

 ### Pricing